Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 Buffet breakfast, a staple in luxury hospitality, unfortunately generates a substantial amount of food waste.

-At Bach Suites Saigon, they have adopted a different approach.
+Bach Suites Saigon has adopted a different approach.
 Hugo Thanh Huynh, Director of Hotel Operations at Travel Neutral Hospitality, the hotel management company overseeing Bach Suites Saigon, acknowledges the challenge but believes it's all about communication and setting the right expectations.
-They position themselves as an eco-responsible hotel, emphasizing their commitment to reducing food wastage.
+The hotel positions itself as eco-responsible and emphasizes its commitment to reducing food waste.

 In addition to communication, Bach Suites Saigon also focuses on the quality of its food.
 They take pride in sourcing 90% of their food ingredients locally, thereby supporting local farmers and reducing carbon emissions from transporting food.
-This approach allows them to offer their guests fresh and high-quality food ingredients to deliver the ‘comfort and luxury’ that they expect from a (conventionally rated) 4-star hotel while staying true to their sustainability commitments.
+This approach allows them to offer their guests fresh, high-quality food ingredients and deliver the ‘comfort and luxury’ they expect from a (conventionally rated) 4-star hotel while staying true to their sustainability commitments.

 Hugo points out that many discerning travelers understand and appreciate these efforts.
-Hence, it's not just about offering a sustainable choice, but also communicating and sharing with the guests about why these choices matter.
+Hence, it's not just about offering a sustainable choice but also about communicating and sharing with guests why these choices matter.

 2. Harnessing the Power of Local Sourcing and Building Strong Supplier Relationships